 - Inviting others to become involved with our foundation in a way that is meaningful to them.

-- Recognizing and growing volunteer partnerships and community support relationships.
+- Recognizing and growing corporate and community volunteer partnerships and support relationships.

 What’s in it for you?
 Heart.

 Hear the stories.
-From the 8-year-old boy who recognized the signs of a stroke in his father the day after a Jump Rope for Heart kick-off session at his school to the tearful thank you of a parent whose child has a future thanks to research we funded.
+From the 8-year-old boy who recognized the signs of a stroke in his father shortly after a Jump Rope for Heart kick-off session at his school to the tearful thank you of a parent whose child has a future thanks to research we funded.
 You will know that your work has meaning.
+You will experience deep personal satisfaction as you lead your fundraising teams to success.

 Every dollar counts.
 Every volunteer is vital.
 Every relationship is valued.
-You will feel the impact of your efforts as you build relationships in the community and bring in the donations we need to continue to educate Canadians and fund research - including research that will close the gap in women’s heart and brain health.
+You will feel the impact of your efforts as you grow and nurture corporate relationships and bring in the donations we need to continue to educate Canadians and fund research - including research that will close the gap in women’s heart and brain health.

 Amazement.
 That feeling you get at the end of every day you are part of our team making a tangible impact on the well-being of your family, your friends, your community.
 You will be part of a foundation that worked to reduce trans fats in the food supply, place AEDs in communities across the country and control the marketing of tobacco.